The next two days with General Abbas were a collage of war memories.

 As we stepped into the street in front of the house an elderly neighbor brought over tea.
 He had been a general in Saddam’s army many years before he said, and was glad to see government troops on his street.

 Down the block a young entrepreneur was hawking cigarettes.
 General Abbas called him over.
 The young man said today was the first day in over two years anyone had been able to buy cigarettes because ISIS had outlawed smoking.
-He was enjoying the liberation of this area to make some money for his family he said.
+He was enjoying the liberation of this area to make some money for his family he told us.
 General Abbas made a point to tell me how this one street vendor was already a sign things were returning to normal in Mosul.

 Before we departed, families came out to thank the ERD and meet the general.
 Kids by the dozens came on their own.
 All were eager to show the “V” for victory symbol with their fingers.
 For the previous two years, they were required to raise their right index finger in the ISIS salute any time one of their fighters passed by.